Adam-Hubbs/DBAI/RDB Intro.md

 DBAI is a package for using Large Language Models with R datasets.
 You can use it to call AI models straight from R without any other knowledge of API's or Python.
 This can be useful for sentiment analysis, imputing missing data, creating synthetic data, making predictions and more.

-DBAI was created with the following principles in mind: - Transparency - Simplicity
+DBAI was created with these two key principles in mind: *Transparency* and *Simplicity*

 Every call to DBAI includes invisible meta-data information that you can access.
-With the proliferation of Artificial Intelligence tools the specific parameters being fed to the models are becoming super important.

 DBAI was made for social scientists, not AI/CS researchers.
 It uses an intuitive interface to return text generation from data.
 It was made to abstract technical details.
-For advanced AI research, we reccomend you use packages like TensorFlow in Python.
+For advanced AI research, we recommend you use packages like TensorFlow in Python.

 DBAI supports the following model providers: - Open AI - Anthropic - Google